Warren Clarke: Early life

 Clarke was born in Oldham, Lancashire.
 His father worked as a stained-glass maker and his mother as a secretary.

 He left Barlow Hall Secondary Modern School, Chorlton-cum-Hardy, Manchester, aged 15 and began work at the Manchester Evening News as a copy boy.
 He later moved on to amateur dramatics and performed at Huddersfield Rep before working as an actor full-time.
 During this period he also decided to change his first name to Warren, a name he chose as his girlfriend of the time had a crush on Warren Beatty.
+Clarke eventually worked with Beatty on the film Ishtar.

 Career

 Clarke's first television appearance was in the long-running Granada soap opera Coronation Street, initially as Kenny Pickup in 1966 and then as Gary Bailey in 1968.
 His first major film appearance was in Stanley Kubrick's A Clockwork Orange (1971) where he played a "droog" named Dim opposite Malcolm McDowell.
 He appeared with McDowell again in the film O Lucky Man!
 (1973) and in the TV film Gulag (1985).

-Clarke appeared in a wide range of roles in television and film productions including The Breaking of Bumbo (1970), Home (1970) opposite Sir Ralph Richardson and Sir John Gielgud, Charlton Heston's Antony and Cleopatra (1972), Jennie: Lady Randolph Churchill (1972), "The Frighteners", (ep.4.The Minder), (1974), Tinker Tailor Soldier Spy (1979), S.O.S.
-Titanic (1979), ‘’Hammer House of Horror,(se1ep2) (1980), Hawk the Slayer (1980), Masada (1981), Enigma (1982), Lassiter (1984), Top Secret!
+Clarke appeared in a wide range of roles in television and film productions including The Breaking of Bumbo (1970), Home (1970) opposite Sir Ralph Richardson and Sir John Gielgud, Charlton Heston's Antony and Cleopatra (1972), Jennie: Lady Randolph Churchill (1972), The Frighteners (ep.4 "The Minder) (1974), Tinker Tailor Soldier Spy (1979), S.O.S.
+Titanic (1979), Hammer House of Horror (series 1, ep.
+2) (1980), Hawk the Slayer (1980), Masada (1981), Tales of the Unexpected: Never speak ill of the dead (1981), Enigma (1982), Lassiter (1984), Top Secret!
 (1984), Ishtar (1987) and I.D.
 (1995).
 He played a Russian dissident in Clint Eastwood's Firefox (1982).

 In Granada Television's series The Jewel in the Crown (1984) Clarke played the role of the overtly homosexual 'Sophie' Dixon, and he was Colonel Krieger in the first series of LWT's Wish Me Luck (1988).
 In 1989 Clarke played Captain Lee in the film Crusoe.
 The same year he played the role of Martin Fisher, the chairman of a football club, in The Manageress and the role of Managing Director of an engineering firm, Vic Wilcox, in the TV adaptation of the David Lodge novel Nice Work.
 He also starred in an episode of Lovejoy entitled "Bin Diving".
 In 1990 he appeared in the episode "Odi, et Amo" of the situation comedy Chelmsford 123.
 He played Larry Patterson in Gone to the Dogs (1991), which was followed by the series Gone to Seed (1992), in which Clarke again starred.
 He also appeared in Our Mutual Friend (the 1976 TV mini-series) as Bradley Headstone.